CRobeck/instrument-amdgpu-kernels/README.md

 hipcc -fgpu-rdc InjectionFunction.o vectorAdd.o -o instrumented
 ```

-We notice identical output from the previous example however the in this case a call to inject Inline ASM would show up in the dissassembled ISA.
+We notice identical output from the previous example however in this case a call to the injected Inline ASM would show up in the dissassembled ISA.